pmyers/rdo-demo-helper/README.md

 ./rdo-demo-prep centos6 3

+  This will create 3 virtual machines in a private network and launch them in prep for running Packstack or some other installation tool.

+./rdo-demo-packstack centos6 3

   This will install packstack and run it on the first node.
 The argument after 'centos6' indicates you want 3 virtual nodes in the cluster.
 Node 1 is the controller, all 3 will be compute nodes.
 Following this, you should